Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 Open the Add LwM2M device dialog and define device details

-In the Overview tab of the D2C web application, click the Add device button.
+In the Overview tab of the Device to Cloud web application, click the Add device button.
 A list of supported IoT procols drops down.
 Click on LwM2M to open the Add LwM2M device dialog.

 Add LwM2M device dialog